KSanders7070/FE-ASSISTANT/README.md

 Afterwards, just launch the .bat file and follow the prompts...
 READ EVERYTHING CAREFULLY before typing anything!

 Reach out to Kyle Sanders with any questions.

+SPECIAL THANKS!
+To Kyle Rodgers for helping build the Python Code within this BATCH file! https://github.com/misterrodg